Iron Heart Armament Harpoon Light Patrol Boat:

 - Radar (Standard): 50 miles (80.5 km), can identify 96 targets and track 48 as low as 500 feet (152.4 meters.)
 Same as robots Maxi-Radar.

 - Hull Sonar System: Mounted under the bow of the vessel.
-Sonar system has a range of around 5 nautical miles (5.8 miles / 9.3 km).
+Sonar system has a range of around 5.8 miles (5 nautical miles / 9.3 km).
 This hull sonar system has both a passive and active system built in.
 Sonar system can track up to 8 targets at one time

-- E.S.M.: The system can detect another radar system at 125% of the range of the transmitting radar.
+- E.S.M.: The system can detect another radar system at around 125% of the range of the transmitting radar and is usually subject to radar horizon.
 This includes all active radar guided weapons.

 [ Altarain TM, Bandito Arms TM, Brodkil TM, Chipwell Armaments TM, Coalition States TM, Cyber-Knight TM, Federation of Magic TM, Free Quebec TM, Golden Age Weaponsmiths TM, Horune TM, Iron Heart Armaments TM, Kankoran TM, Kittani TM, Kydian TM, Larsen’s Brigade TM, M.D.C.
 TM, Mechanoids TM, Mega-Damage TM, Megaversal Legion TM, Millennium Tree TM, Mutants in Orbit TM, Naruni Enterprises TM, Naut’Yll, New Navy TM, New Sovietskiy TM, NGR TM, Nog Heng TM, Northern Gun TM, Phase World TM, Psyscape TM, Rifter TM, SAMAS TM, S.D.C.
 TM, Shemarrian TM, Splugorth TM, Stormspire TM, Sunaj TM, Tolkeen TM, Triax TM, Wellington Industries TM, Wilk’s Laser Technologies TM, Xiticix TM, and Zaayr TM are trademarks owned by Kevin Siembieda and Palladium Books Inc. ]